maplibre/martin/README.md

 ## Requirements

-When using Martin with PostgreSQL, you must install PostGIS with at least v3.0+, and v3.1+ is recommended.
+If using Martin with PostgreSQL database, you must install PostGIS with at least v3.0+, v3.1+ recommended.

 ## Installation